freetonik/chrome-stop-closing/README.md

 Oh, and it shows a random cat picture, which makes it even better.

 P.S.
-You can restore tabs one by one with Cmd+T, but that's still pain in the ass.
+You can restore tabs one by one with Cmd+Shift+T, but that's still pain in the ass.